 The beloved television show Downton Abbey connected with viewers thanks to its unique combination of drama, history, and sense of place.
-Now, for the first time, visitors to New York can renew that connection with Downton Abbey: The Exhibition, which makes its U.S. debut in Midtown Manhattan on Saturday, November 18th.
+Now, for the first time, visitors to New York can renew that connection with Downton Abbey: The Exhibition, which debuted in the U.S. in Midtown Manhattan on November 18th.

 Style, history, and the glamour of the past come together in Lady Mary’s room at Downton Abbey: The Exhibition.